Lock solutions in dialysis

 Central-venous catheters (CVC) are commonly used for patients with permanent kidney failure.
-A catheter implanted into a central vein facilitates dialysis on a regular basis.
-Throughout this treatment, medical staff must minimise the risk of catheter-associated infections as far as possible.
-This is where TauroLock™ comes into effect: Combining taurolidine and citrate with heparin or urokinase, we offer lock solutions to meet the needs of dialysis patients:
+As they undergo haemodialysis on a regular basis, medical staff must minimise the risk of catheter-related infections as far as possible.
+This is where TauroLock™ comes into play.
+Combining taurolidine and citrate with heparin or urokinase, we have developed lock solutions to meet the needs of dialysis patients:

 - protection against infections